 “This is however not true.
 Switching from fossil fuel based industries to renewable energy industries will result in job creation and contribute positively to economies.”

 The Kyoto Protocol’s 3rd anniversary comes just over a month before a WWF event- Earth Hour.
-Suva will be the first city in the world to switch off its lights on March 29th, from 8-9pm, to make a stand on climate change.

 No comments: